leggetth/Burp-Suite-Certified-Practitioner-Prep/notes/Business Logic Vulnerabilities.md

   - What happens when you reach those limits?
   - Is any transformation or normalization being performed on your input?
 3. Making flawed assumptions about user behavior
+- Three subtypes:
+  - Trusted users won't always remain trustworthy
+    - See if any endpoints lack controls.
+  - Users won't always supply mandatory input
+    -  Only remove one parameter at a time to ensure all relevant code paths are reached.
+    -  Try deleting the name of the parameter as well as the value.
+The server will typically handle both cases differently.
+    -  Follow multi-stage processes through to completion.
+Sometimes tampering with a parameter in one step will have an effect on another step further along in the workflow.
+  - Users won't always follow the intended sequence
+    - See if you can perform actions out of order.
 4. Domain-specific flaws
 5. Providing an encryption oracle